All Products

 What to do next

 • Node O&M: After you commit and deploy the node, the node is periodically run based on the configurations.
 To view the scheduling status of the node, such as the node running status and the details of triggered monitoring rules, you can click O&M in the upper-right corner of the configuration tab of the node to go to Operation Center.
-For more information, see View and manage auto triggered nodes.
+For more information, see View and manage auto triggered tasks.

 • Data Quality: After a data quality monitoring rule is published, you can go to the Data Quality page to view the details of the rule.
 However, you cannot perform management operations on the rule, such as modifying or deleting the rule.
 For more information, see Overview.